The Good, the Bad and the Ugly: Plot

-Distrusting of Angel Eyes, Blondie finds Tuco and kill the gang members, but Angel Eyes escapes.
+Distrusting Angel Eyes, Blondie finds Tuco and kills the gang members, but Angel Eyes escapes.
 Tuco and Blondie witness a battle over a strategic bridge they need to cross, and blow it up to disperse the armies and clear their path.
 As they wire the bridge with explosives, Tuco suggests they exchange their secrets in case either is killed.
 Tuco reveals the cemetery's name, and Blondie says "Arch Stanton" is the name on the grave.

 After the bridge is demolished, Tuco rushes towards Sad Hill to claim the gold for himself.
-Blondie catches up to him as he digs up the grave, and Angel Eyes arrives soon after.
-When no gold is found in the grave, Blondie admits lying about the name.
+Blondie catches up with him as he digs up the grave, and Angel Eyes reveals himself too.
+Blondie reveals there is no gold in the grave, and that he lied about the name.
 He then places a stone in the middle of the cemetery's pavement, on which he says the true name is written.
-The three men face off in a Mexican standoff.
-Angel Eyes draws first, however Blondie is quicker and shoots him in the abdomen.
-Falling to his knees, Angel attempts to fire again, but Blondie delivers the killing shot to his head and kills him, causing his body to tumble into an open grave.
+The three men face each other in a Mexican stand-off.
+They all draw, but Blondie shoots Angel Eyes in the chest, disarming him.
+Tuco realises his gun is empty, Blondie having removed the bullets, and panics.
+Angel Eyes attempts to shoot Blondie again, but the latter shoots him in the head, knocking him into an open grave.

-Tuco attempts to randomly shoot at them both afterwards, but his gun is revealed to be empty.
-Blondie admits he unloaded it the night before, and that the gold is in the grave marked "Unknown" beside Stanton's.
+Blondie reveals that the gold is in the grave next to Stanton's marked "Unknown".
 After Tuco digs up several large bags of gold, Blondie orders him at gunpoint into a hangman's noose.
 With hands bound, Tuco stands atop a rickety grave marker while Blondie takes half the gold and rides away.
-As Tuco screams for mercy, Blondie severs the rope with a rifle shot, dropping Tuco face-first onto the remaining gold.
-Tuco furiously curses Blondie, who only sarcastically smiles at him before riding over the nearby hills into the desert.
+As Tuco cries for mercy, Blondie severs the rope with a rifle shot, dropping Tuco face-first onto the remaining gold, alive but tied up.
+Blondie smiles and rides away over the hills as Tuco furiously curses him.